zanerasmussen/Compiler/README.txt

     else in precendece. ply dangling else. do this over that token for [] [ ] [//comment]
     for [ int/ char/ ]

+add testing for LRSquare
+do a lot of testing for STRINGS